kazuhitoyokoi/nr-handson-techxchange2025/debugger.md

 ![](images/stoppingflow.png)

-After checking the message payload, you can click the "Resume flow" button to continue the flow execution.
+If you want to restart the flow execution from the breakpoint, click the "Resume flows" button.

 ![](images/restartflow.png)

-Alternatively, clicking the "Step flow" button (next to the "Resume flow") will send the message to next node one by one.
+Alternatively, you can click the "Step flows" button next to the "Resume flows".

-# Conclusion
+Without manually adding breakpoints at every ports, you can observe each message in the virtual breakpoints by clicking "Resume flows" button.
+Using the "Resume flows" button, the Flow Debugger copies the situation by adding breakpoints to all of the ports after the actual breakpoint.

+# Benefit of Flow Debugger
-This tutorial explained how to use the flow debugger.
-Without the flow debugger, developers tend to use the debug node to check the message payload.
+This tutorial explained how to use the Flow Debugger.
+Without the Flow Debugger, developers tend to use the debug node to check the `msg.payload` data.
 However, using the debug node requires changing the flow.
 Therefore, undoing and redoing can be a bit troublesome.
 In terms of the Git version history, committing the placement of a debug node in the flow is unrelated to the flow logic.
 With the flow debugger, developers can check the message payload without changing the flow.

+# Conclusion
+xxx